 Moshe Boroosan is an associate in Robbins Geller Rudman & Dowd LLP’s Melville office, where he practices securities litigation on behalf of individual and institutional investors.

-Prior to joining Robbins Geller, Boroosan worked at a Long Island-based litigation boutique, where he actively litigated complex commercial disputes and appeals in both state and federal courts.
+Before joining Robbins Geller, Moshe worked at a Long Island-based litigation boutique, where he actively litigated complex commercial disputes and appeals in both state and federal courts.
 He also counseled large financial institutions on disputes involving Article 3 of the UCC and various consumer protection statutes.
-As a student, Boroosan worked for the St. Vincent de Paul Securities Arbitration Clinic, where he helped represent underserved investors in securities arbitration claims before the Financial Industry Regulatory Authority (FINRA).
+As a student, Moshe worked for the St. Vincent de Paul Securities Arbitration Clinic, where he helped represent underserved investors in securities arbitration claims before the Financial Industry Regulatory Authority (FINRA).

-Boroosan is an active member of the New York State Bar Association and the Nassau County Bar Association.
-In addition, Boroosan currently serves as an assistant editor for the NYLitigator magazine, a quarterly publication of the Commercial and Federal Litigation Section of the New York State Bar Association which features peer-written substantive articles relating to the practice of commercial and federal litigation.
+Moshe is an active member of the New York State Bar Association and the Nassau County Bar Association.
+In addition, he currently serves as an assistant editor for the NYLitigator magazine, a quarterly publication of the Commercial and Federal Litigation Section of the New York State Bar Association which features peer-written substantive articles relating to the practice of commercial and federal litigation.